-All of these are problematic in medicine and each cannot be used as a definition in isolation as race and ethnicity is based within society but with a genetic basis.
+All of these are problematic in medicine and each cannot be used as a definition in isolation as race and ethnicity are based within society but with a genetic basis.

 Racial identification is difficult, mainly relating to the lack of definition as outlined above.
-In and before the 20th century racial definitions were constructed mainly on the basis of racial superiority, and their current relevance and use is debated.
-There is no consensus definition on racial identification.
+In and before the 20th century racial definitions were constructed mainly on the basis of racial superiority, and their current relevance and use are debated.
+There is no consensus definition of racial identification.

 Self-identification and physical appearances do not correlate well with an individual’s genetics.
-A person who is deemed “white” (by self-identification or profiling) for example may have an Asian or black parent/grandparent, while a person who is deemed “black” (by self-identification or profiling) may have in fact have a white or Asian parent/grandparent.
+For example, a person who is deemed “white” (by self-identification or profiling) may have an Asian or black parent/grandparent, while a person who is deemed “black” (by self-identification or profiling) may have a white or Asian parent/grandparent.

 The relevance of racial identification in medicine has been debated.
 One argument that has been brought forward is the genetic basis of disease, with higher rates of particular diseases in certain racial groups.
 Against this argument is that there are ethnic variations within racial groups that make racial identification less useful; relevant family history is much more important 1.

-At Radiopaedia.org we encourage the use of race or ethnicity if it is relevant to the teaching value of the case or article, just as age or sex may be relevant.
+Race and/or ethnicity can be used on Radiopaedia.org if it is relevant to the teaching value of the case or article, just as age or sex may be relevant.
 We will leave the judgement of relevance to the contributor but this will be moderated by the editorial board.